Hero image

 (0)

 This resource is part of Exploring Australia, a Geography unit designed for students in upper KS1 and lower KS2 (Y2-Y4).
 All resources are compatible with both Microsoft Office and Google Workspace.
 This lesson is a great introduction to any Austalia topic.
 First the presentation looks at Australia’s location in the Southern Hemisphere before exploring the country’s vast size and the countries surrounding it.
 In the activity, students are challenged to locate Australia on a world map and label other significant features: Easier - Students label a world map (with hints).
-Harder - Students label a world map (no hints) Extension - Students identify countries surrounding Australia.
+Harder - Students label a world map (no hints) Extension - Students use a map to identify countries surrounding Australia.
 If you like this resource, we would appreciate a review!
 We will happily send you a free resource in return for a review or useful suggestions/feedback.
 Contact us at ed@teachitforward.co.uk.

 TeachItForwardTeachItForward